 The risk and impact of coalescence does not only apply to the gaps between Brize Norton, RAF Brize Norton, and Carterton.
-The settlement boundary as shown in appendix 24, identifies the three sub areas of the settlement, which are separated from each other by important areas of open space, in terms inter alia of their contribution to village and landscape character, as shown also in the Brize Norton Design Code (appendix 26).
-Should these key locations be developed, they would aid the coalescence of the sub areas which in turn would be prejudicial to character and identity of the settlement as a whole.
+The settlement boundary as shown in Appendix 24 identifies the three sub-areas of the settlement which are separated from each other by important areas of open space, in terms of their contribution to the village and landscape character, as shown also in the Brize Norton Design Code (Appendix 26).
+Should these key locations be developed, they would highlight the potential risk of coalescence in the sub areas which in turn may affect the character and identity of the settlement.

 It is therefore essential the gaps between the sub areas are protected and maintained as a result.
-It is also essential that policy safeguards special qualities of open spaces intertwined within the village
+It is also essential that policy safeguards special qualities of open spaces intertwined within the village.
+This is captured in the fourth part of the policy.